 But you are not satisfied.
 We are not satisfied.
 Cuban is not satisfied.

 Said Cuban: "There's just no satisfaction about this season whatsoever.''

 6. RECONSTRUCTION & WORKING THROUGH

-As you become more functional, your mind starts working again, and you will find yourself seeking realistic solutions to problems posed by life.
+The psychological definition: As you become more functional, your mind starts working again, and you will find yourself seeking realistic solutions to problems posed by life.
 You will start to work on practical and financial problems and reconstructing yourself and your life.

 The Cuban application: The owner's mind is churning.